tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 	- Design simplicity

 ---
-# Introduction (cnt'd)
+## Grin's Criticisms from Community

-Grin received criticisms on some design and implementation decisions:
+- Grin received a number of criticisms on some design and implementation decisions
+- This report will investigated if there are some truth to these concerns:
 	- Emission scheme
-- PoW algorithm,
+	- Dual PoW algorithm
+	- Cryptographic curve
 	- Key-store library
-- Cryptographic curve

-This report investigated if there are some truth to these concerns Suggestions will be presented to addressed these issues
+- Some suggestions and recommendation will be presented to addressed these issues

 ---
 # Monetary Policy Due to Static Emission Scheme